Credit Suisse flags $450 million impairment on York Capital Management stake

 The impairment would not change its existing guidance for dividends and capital distributions in 2020 and 2021, Switzerland’s second-biggest bank said.

-The Swiss bank, which placed an initial $425 million investment into York a decade ago, said it intended to maintain a continuing interest in York’s Asia-Pacific business, which it expects to be spun out as a new and separate hedge fund next year.
+The Swiss bank, which placed an initial $425 million investment into York a decade ago, said it intended to maintain an interest in York’s Asia-Pacific business, which it expects to be spun out as a new and separate hedge fund next year.

+York Capital, founded in 1991 with a focus on U.S. hedge funds, represented roughly 1% of the 438 billion Swiss francs ($481.00 billion) managed by Credit Suisse’s asset management business at the end of 2019.

+Credit Suisse is scrutinising its overall strategy for asset management, part of its international wealth management division, after weak earnings within the business, which dropped 26% year-on-year through September.

 York’s new strategy will focus on longer-term assets such as private equity, private debt and collateralised loan obligations, Credit Suisse said.